Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation_redux.markdown

 * **image**: This defines the Docker image to use for the build.
 * **script**: This defines the commands to run for the build process.
 * **publish**: This is set to publish the contents of the output directory to Rackspace Cloud Files.

+## Setup

+Here is a high level overview of the setup steps:

+1. Create a container in Cloud Files, and make sure you configure the Website Settings and ensure it is published to the CDN.
+1. Setup a DNS record for your domain to point to the CDN URL provided by Cloud Files.
+1. Install and configure an instance of the open source Drone project.
+1. Register your Drone instance with Github.
+Here's a [quick guide](http://drone.readthedocs.org/en/latest/setup.html#github).
+1. Use the Drone web interface to add your repository to Drone.
+This process also automatically creates the necessary webhooks in Github.
+1. Configure the necessary [Parameters](https://github.com/drone/drone#params-injection) for the swift publish option.
+1. Add the .drone.yml file to your repository.
+Commit and push this change, and Github will notify Drone to process a build.
+1. Review the build in the Drone web interface to ensure it was published successfully.

+That should be all you need to do.
+Good luck!